 This exciting and original collection has been housed at Girton College since 2002 as a long-term loan.
 The concept of this exhibition chimes well with the College ethos of community and interest in art.
 New portraits by members of the RP are added to the collection every year, and there are now over 55 paintings in the exhibition.

-We are pleased to announce that the People’s Portraits exhibition is now open to visitors.
+The People's Portraits exhibition is now fully open to visitors.

-- Please be aware we may need to cancel your appointment at short notice; any such closure will be recorded on this webpage.
+Please be aware we may need to close the exhibition at short notice; any such closure will be recorded on this webpage.

 We have an activity pack for primary and secondary school age groups, and other useful information.